Pablo-Arias/STIM/README.md

 A set of functions to handle video indexing, audio replacement in video, resolution changes, and more...

 ## Instalation and dependencies ##
 These python modules depend on several externals for them to work properly.
-If you want the full functionality of STIM you will also need to install IRCAM super-vp command line library and praat (https://www.fon.hum.uva.nl/praat/)
+If you want the full functionality of STIM you will also need to install IRCAM super-vp command line library.

 Install other external dependencies with [homebrew](https://brew.sh/):
 ```